lisongh10/screentrack/Documentation/DATA-MODEL.md

 # Data Models

 **Overview**\
-This document describes the data model and data structure used in ScreenTrack
+This document describes the data model and data structure used in ScreenTrack.
+Note that as of Septemper 6, 2020, these models are far from finalized as it is too early in development to be able to tell.

 ## Contents